Brood XIX

 The Great Southern Brood

 Brood XIX is arguably the largest (by geographic extent) of all periodical cicada broods, with records along the east coast from Maryland to Georgia and in the Midwest from Iowa to Oklahoma.
 Although 13- year cicadas are generally considered to have a southern distribution, the northernmost known record of this brood is in Chebanse, IL, roughly 75 miles from Chicago’s Loop.
-This brood includes the species Magicicada neotredecim, Magicicada tredecim, Magicicada tredecassini, and Magicicada tredecula though only populations in the contact zone contain all four species.
+This brood includes the species Magicicada neotredecim, Magicicada tredecim, Magicicada tredecassini, and Magicicada tredecula although only populations in the contact zone contain all four species.

-In the map below, cicada symbols are verified presence records and red crosses are verified absence records in our database as of January 2024.
+In the map below, cicada symbols are verified presence records and red symbols are verified absence records in our database as of March 2025.
 Click on points for details.
 Gold symbols are from Simon (1988); smaller symbols are records with a lower degree of certainty and black crosses represent records that are considered spurious.
 Blue symbols are from Marlatt (1923); smaller symbols are records with a lower degree of certainty and question marks represent records that are considered spurious.
-Symbols are in layered in the order Database, Simon, Marlatt, and symbols in the upper layers may obscure symbols in lower layers.
+Purple symbols and shading represent Stannard’s (1975) delineation of the brood in Illinois.
+Areas that Stannard incorrectly attributed to Brood III are also included as green symbols and shading.
+Symbols are in layered in the order Database, Simon, Marlatt, Stannard and symbols in the upper layers may obscure symbols in lower layers.
 Some absence records in the database are not shown for clarity.
 Note that the dates shown do not represent dates of adult emergence; rather, they represent dates on which choruses were active.
 Thus, in any given area, adult emergence may have occurred a week or more earlier than the dates shown on this map.
 This map may not be reproduced without written permission.

 Figure 5 from Stannard (1975) showing his delineation of periodical cicada broods in Illinois.